 Clients need to stop viewing hobbyists offering low prices on discount websites, and expecting professional wedding planners to offer the same prices.
 You are not comparing apples to apples.
 The old adage, “You get what you pay for,” is painfully true.
 A professional is operating a business, a sustainable one, they are charging the price that is takes for them to stay in business so that they can be there to help make your day the best it can be!

-Charging a proper price and not undercutting your peers in the very industry you are trying operate a successful business, shows respect for those peers, respect for the industry, and respect for your own value as a professional.
+Charging a proper price in the very industry you are trying operate a successful business, shows respect for those peers, respect for the industry, and respect for your own value as a professional.